bigcompute/OpenJoy-1/README.md

 # OpenJoy
-(Not ready for use, for peer advsing for partner)
+(Not ready for use, for peer advising with partners)

 -- LISCENSE --